ThoughtChewer/bible_studies/content/Bible Study 3 - Adam and Eve.md

 	- Verse 9
 		- Trees are good for food, but also pleasing to the sight.
 That's interesting.
 			- In [[Genesis 1.1-2.3]], "God saw that it was good".
 So we have continued with the sight thing.
-		- Tree of knowledge of good and evil.
+		- Verse 16 God's first command to Adam is to eat freely, basically to enjoy all these great trees I put here for you.
+			- God wants Adam to enjoy his creation.
-			- Verse 17, God tells man not to eat from it.
+		- Verse 17, God tells man not to eat from the tree of knowledge of good and evil.
 			- In [[Genesis 1.1-2.3]], God creates man to rule part of his creation.
 Knowing good from evil seems like it would be really helpful for that task.
 			- What's up with the dying from eating fruit?
+		- The Bible project uses the example of a dad giving his son a pocket knife.
+He says "Here is a gift, enjoy it!
+But don't stab your brother."
+A pocket knife can be a great thing, but one way to ruin that great thing is to stab your brother. [^2]
 	- Verse 18
 		- We have our first "not good" in the story.
 - Question: Why is it "not good" for man to be alone?
 Both God and animals are there, so he isn't even technically alone.